Hanqaqa/QtTests/README.md

 Accept [Qt's licensing terms](https://www.qt.io/licensing).

-Tl;dr: if you use the Open Source license, using Qt is free as long as you also Open Source your project.
+Tl;dr: if you use the Open Source license, using Qt is free, as long as you also Open Source your project.

 <p align="center">
     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall2.PNG" width="40%">